dario2994/pol2dom/README.md

 ## Usage

-Running `p2d --color red --from polygon_package --to domjudge_package` will convert the Polygon problem package `polygon_package` into an equivalent DOMjudge problem package `domjudge_package`.
+Running `p2d --contest "CONTEST NAME" --color "COLOR NAME" --from polygon_package --to domjudge_package` will convert the Polygon problem package `polygon_package` into an equivalent DOMjudge problem package `domjudge_package`.
 The name of the file `domjudge_package` corresponds to the letter used to identify the problem in DOMjudge.
 The arguments `polygon_package` and `domjudge_package` can be either folders or zip files.

-Example: `p2d --color red --from my_problems/sum-integers.zip --to C.zip`.
+Example: `p2d --contest SWERC 2022" --color red --from my_problems/sum-integers.zip --to C.zip`.

 Use `p2d --help` for a guide.

 ## Installation
-### Method 1: Install the Python package using `pipx` (`pipx` is like `pip` but uses virtual-environments transparently to avoid polluting the global python environment)
+### Method 1: Install the Python package using `pipx`
+The tool `pipx` is like `pip` (so it allows to install python packages in the local system) but uses virtual-environments transparently to avoid polluting the global python environment)

 Run
 ```bash